crooy/About/resume.md

  - Picking MySQL when I could have just picked Postgres
  - Storing too much data in the frontend, or too much business logic for that matter.
  - Giving up a seat at the management table
+ - Arguing with the technical due-dillegence person about monolith vs micro-services